tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 When the model is used to manage a specific device, the 'tunnel' list contains the TE Tunnels originating from the specific device.
-When the model is used to manage a TE controller, the 'tunnel' list contains all TE Tunnels and TE tunnel segments originating from device(s) that the TE controller manages.
+When the model is used to manage a TE controller, the 'tunnel' list contains all TE Tunnels and TE tunnel segments originating from devices that the TE controller manages.

 The TE Tunnel model allows the configuration and management of the following TE tunnel objects: